bigcode-project/bigcode-evaluation-harness/docs/README.md

   --save_generations
 ```

+There is also a version to run the OpenAI API on HumanEvalPack at `lm_eval/tasks/humanevalpack_openai.py`.
+It requires the `openai` package that can be installed via `pip install openai`.
+You will need to set the environment variables `OPENAI_ORGANIZATION` and `OPENAI_API_KEY`.
+Then you may want to modify the global variables defined in the script, such as `LANGUAGE`.
+Finally, you can run it with `python lm_eval/tasks/humanevalpack_openai.py`.

 ### InstructHumanEval
 [InstructHumanEval](https://huggingface.co/datasets/codeparrot/instructhumaneval): 164 handwritten Python programming problems described by an instruction (derived from the HumanEval docstring), a function signature and several unit tests.